Kong/kongponents/docs/components/select.md

 ## Slots

 - `item-template` - The template for each item in the dropdown list
+- `selected-item` - Slot for customizing selected item appearance
 - `loading` - Slot for the loading indicator
 - `empty` - Slot for the empty state in the dropdown list
 - `dropdown-footer-text` - Slot for footer text in the bottom of the dropdown
-- `button-text` - Slot for customizing KSelect button appearance

 ### Item Template
 You can use the `item-template` slot to customize the look and feel of your items.
 Use slots to gain access to the `item` data.